Chief executives and senior officials Salary Guide UK — 2025

 Year-on-year comparison data is not yet available.

-The median hourly rate for a chief executives and senior officials in the UK is £46.24 (ONS ASHE 2025).
+The median hourly rate for chief executives and senior officials in the UK is £46.24 (ONS ASHE 2025).

 About this data